dvschultz/99problems/README.md

 2. to show how abysmal some of these rendering systems are.
 Really, someone should fix these problems;
 3. to provide potential hacks or solutions around these issues

+Add an issue, tag it with the device, take a shot.

 More to follow...